Insights

 3. Memory footprint: For edge deployment (IoT, mobile applications), hyperparameter tuning must constrain the final size of the model weights to fit within strict hardware limitations.

-4. Algorithmic fairness: Tuning parameters to ensure error rates do not disproportionately impact protected demographic cohorts, a regulatory requirement under the EU AI Act.
+4. Algorithmic fairness: Tuning parameters so error rates do not disproportionately impact protected demographic cohorts, a regulatory requirement under the EU AI Act.

 AutoML versus custom pipeline dilemma